Regardless of industry, content marketing can be difficult to commit to, master and scale.

-These five metrics will allow you to measure the success of your content marketing so you can make the right decisions for your SaaS business.
+These five content marketing metrics will allow you to measure the success of your content so you can make the right decisions for your SaaS business.
 You might be wondering, ‘but what about bounce rate?
-Average time on page?
+Average time on-page?
 Referral traffic?

 While those metrics can help measure your content, they aren’t the best metrics to focus on.
 For example, bounce rates are poor indicators for performance, because if someone performs an initial action, like a site visit, but doesn’t interact a second time (by viewing another page, clicking a CTA, etc.) within 30 minutes, it’s considered a bounce, even though they could have engaged and gotten what they needed to.
 Likewise, the average time on page for your blog varies as you post more content at different lengths and for different reasons, not providing you with a concrete number you should measure against.

-In addition to the 5 metrics I have already mentioned, there are a few more worth measuring.
+In addition to the 5 metrics already mentioned, there are a few more content marketing metrics that are worth measuring.

-I’ve noted some of the key content marketing metrics I use to measure content marketing, but there are also some “nice-to-have” metrics I like to look at as well in order to see the full picture and analyze the true impact of content.
+I’ve noted some of the key content marketing metrics I use to measure the impact of my content marketing, but there are also some “nice-to-have” metrics I like to look at to see the big-picture and analyze the true impact of content.

 There are some additional metrics you can look at so you know where and how to improve your content.